craigdbrewster/python-posit-practice/README.md

-# Python and Posit Training
+# Python and Posit Practice